-- 138. Plaintiffs Williams, Wright, Johnson, and Reid bring claims under Ohio Civ.R.
-23(A) and (B)(3) on behalf of themselves and the following Classes of all others similarly situated: - A. All current and former KNR clients to whom KNR charged sign-up fees paid to AMC Investigations, Inc., MRS Investigations, Inc., or any other so-called "investigator" or "investigation" company ("investigation fees"); - B. All current and former KNR clients who were referred to KNR by Akron Square Chiropractic or referred to ASC by KNR, terminated KNR's services, and had a lien asserted by KNR on their lawsuit proceeds; - C. All current and former KNR clients who paid interest or fees on a loan taken through Liberty Capital Funding, LLC. - D. All current and former KNR clients who had a narrative fee deducted by KNR from their settlement proceeds to be paid to a chiropractor. - 139.
+- 158. Plaintiffs Williams, Johnson, Reid, and Norris bring claims under Ohio Civ.R.
+23(A) and (B)(3) on behalf of themselves and the following Classes of all others similarly situated: - A. All current and former KNR clients to whom KNR charged sign-up fees paid to AMC Investigations, Inc., MRS Investigations, Inc., or any other so-called "investigator" or "investigation" company ("investigation fees"); - B. All current and former KNR clients who had a narrative fee deducted by KNR from their settlement proceeds to be paid to a chiropractor. - C. All current and former KNR clients who paid interest or fees on a loan taken through Liberty Capital Funding, LLC. - D. All current and former KNR clients who had fees for medical equipment manufactured or distributed by Tritec deducted from their KNR settlement proceeds. - 159.
 The Classes are so large that joinder of all Class members is impracticable.
 And while Plaintiff is unable to state at this time the exact size of the potential Classes, based on KNR's extensive public advertising and high-volume business model, Plaintiff believes each Class consists of thousands of people.
-Each class is readily ascertainable from KNR and client records, including client settlement statements, KNR's "Needles" computer system, and Liberty Capital loan agreements.
+Each class is readily ascertainable from KNR and client records, including